Les têtes interverties

 Les têtes interverties, also known as La cravate, The Transposed Heads and The Severed Heads, is a 1957 French short film written and directed by Alejandro Jodorowsky, Saul Gilbert, and Ruth Michelly.
 Shot between 1953 and 1957, the film is a mime adaptation of Thomas Mann's 1940 novella The Transposed Heads (Die vertauschten Köpfe).
-The film stars surreal humorist Raymond Devos as well as Jodorowsky himself.
+The film stars the surreal humorist Raymond Devos as well as Jodorowsky himself.